-Albania: Parliament approved the second tranche of loan for Albania-Macedonia transmission line6.
-February 2017. / SEE Energy News
+Albania: Parliament approved the second tranche of loan for Albania-Macedonia transmission line, SEE Energy News

 Albanian Parliament has approved the agreement between the Governments of Albania and Germany on the second tranche of 50 million euros worth loan provided by German KfW Bank for the construction of 400 kV transmission line between Albania and Macedonia.

 The agreement on the second tranche in the amount of 20 million euros was signed in November 2016.
 German State Secretary Hans Joachim Fuchtel said on the occasion that his country is ready to support Albania in its path toward EU integration and supports the implementation of the necessary reforms which serve this goal.
 Albanian Prime Minister Edi Rama praised German support to Albania, stating that Germany is the main contributor for this energy project as well as to the project for the construction of 400 kV interconnection with Kosovo, which will lower the costs of importing electricity and create a common power market.
 The agreement for the first tranche of 30 million euros was signed in July 2016.